slices provolone cheese + 1 cup sauteed mushrooms + ⅓ cup parsley

 Turn your leftovers into the perfect postrun recovery meal.

-The worst thing about Boston Marathon Results—regardless of if it’s Thanksgiving or not—is Boston Marathon Results.
+The worst thing about How To Train Calves—regardless of if it’s Thanksgiving or not—is The best thing about.

 Sure, the first few turkey and cheese sandwiches are good, but you shortly realize that you still have, like, four pounds of meat left and you only have a few more days to eat it before that carcass comes back to bite you (figuratively speaking).